Integrated Foundation Year for Art and Design Courses

 |Year 3||Published Jan 2026|

 After you progress to undergraduate level, you'll be awarded a progression scholarship at each level of study, from Year 1-3 of your BA course.
 The scholarships will be applied as a tuition fee waiver and are detailed below.
-They apply to home and international students:
+They apply to home and international students but not for repeat years:

 Interested in applying?